NHS priorities

 Service specification and background learning

-The Advanced Service Specification – NHS New Medicines Service provides background information, the aims and intended outcomes of the service and the details around service provision.
-It was updated alongside the changes to the service in September 2021 and we recommend that you familiarise yourself with it before delivering the service.
+The Advanced Service Specification – NHS New Medicine Service provides background information, the aims and intended outcomes of the service and the details around service provision.
+It was updated alongside the changes to the service in October 2025 and we recommend that you familiarise yourself with it before delivering the service.

-Advanced Service Specification – NHS New Medicines Service
+Advanced Service Specification – NHS New Medicine Service

 Before you can provide the NMS, you need to complete the NMS self-assessment of readiness framework which assures you, your employer and the NHS, that you have reflected upon the skills and knowledge necessary to provide the NMS, and that you can demonstrate them.